-Sometimes our MacBooks, MacBook Pros, or Macs don’t recognize your external drives or external thumb drives.
-This situation often occurs when after you initially eject the external drive and unplug it from your computer.
-But when you try to plug in the drive again, your Mac no longer sees it.
+Sometimes our MacBooks, MacBook Pros, or Macs don’t recognize our external drives or external thumb drives.
+This situation often occurs after you initially eject the external drive and unplug it from your computer.
+When you try to plug in the drive again, your Mac no longer sees it.
 It won’t mount at all and acts as if it’s completely invisible to macOS.
 In many cases, the only way to solve this problem is to completely remove the external drives and then restart your MacBook or Mac several times until the drives finally show up again.

 There are a number of reasons why your Mac won’t recognize a drive.
 If you have a drive already mounted and your system goes to sleep, it also powers down ports, including USB ports.
 When you wake your Mac up, for whatever reason, your external drive does not wake up.